ansible-collections/overview/removal_from_ansible.rst

 Conditions under which the collection can stay in the Ansible package before removal in Ansible X+1:

-1. One or multiple maintainers step up, or return, to clean up the collection's state.
-The Steering Committee will vote on whether the result is acceptable.
+#.
+One or multiple maintainers step up, or return, to clean up the collection's state.
+#.
+There have been concrete results made by new maintainers (for example, CI has been fixed, the collection has been released, pull request authors have got meaningful feedback).
+#.
+The Steering Committee votes on whether the result is acceptable.
 A negative vote must come with a good explanation why the clean up work has not been sufficient.

 Once the collection has been removed from Ansible Y.0.0, it needs to go through the full inclusion process to be re-added to the Ansible package.
 Exceptions are only possible if the Steering Committee votes on them, and it is in the discretion of the Steering Committee to deny a fast re-entry without going through the full review process.